signalfx/integrations/lib-java/README.md

 #### API access token

-To use this library, you need a SignalFx API access token.
-[Click here for more information on retrieving an API token](https://developers.signalfx.com/docs/authentication).
+To use this library, you need a SignalFx API access token. <a target="_blank" href="https://developers.signalfx.com/docs/authentication">Click here for more information on retrieving an API token</a>.

 ### INSTALLATION